1-800-thewolf/FF1PSP-Archipelago/README.md

 **4. Point the client at PPSSPP and your ISO**

-The **first time** you connect, the client asks for two paths: your PPSSPP executable and your FF1 ISO.
-It remembers both — you won't be asked again unless you change them.
+The **first time** you connect, the client may ask for two paths: your PPSSPP executable and your FF1 ISO.
+It remembers both so you won't be asked again unless you change them.

-**Important**: connect in the client _first_, then let it launch the game.
-The client starts PPSSPP itself so it's guaranteed to be connected before the game boots.
+**Important**: Just connect in the client to your slot.
+It automatically launches the game for you.
 Don't open PPSSPP yourself.

 **5. Play**